What is collagenous colitis?

 - Joint pain

 - Not being able to control a bowel movement

 How is collagenous colitis diagnosed?

 You may need to see a gastroenterologist.
-This is a healthcare provider with special training to treat problems with the digestive system.
+This healthcare provider has special training to treat problems with the digestive system.

 Your healthcare provider will rule out other causes of your diarrhea.
 These can include an infection or another inflammatory bowel disease.

 Your healthcare provider will also do other tests.
 These may include:

 - Blood tests, such as those to check for anemia

 - Stool analysis to check for inflammation or infection